 You can also check out our post with 22 Mindfulness Exercises, Techniques, and Activities to further your learning.

 9 Useful Scripts and Guides

 There are many scripts available with articles giving online training.
-Here are the top eight useful scripts and guides to deepen your understanding.
+Here are eight useful scripts and guides to deepen your understanding.

 1. A Mindful Breathing Training Exercise

-Written for Whole Health for those suffering from pain, this script gives informative instruction and explains the process of what happens during the mindful breathing process.
+Written for Whole Health for those experiencing pain, this script gives informative instructions and explains what happens during the mindful breathing process.

 2. Beginner’s Breathing Meditation: Free Relaxation Script

-This free relaxation script gives guidance on how to relax by focussing on your breathing.
+This free relaxation script gives guidance on how to relax by focusing on your breathing.
 It recommends keeping sessions brief to maintain concentration when first starting.

 3. Mindful Breathing Meditation

 This meditation is adapted from Thich Nhat Hanh’s A Short Teaching on Mindfulness Breathing and recommends daily practice for 5–10 minutes at regular times as well as throughout the day in stressful situations and emergencies.

-The anchor points used for this are to put the word “breathe:” in prominent areas, e.g., mirrors, kitchen cabinet, the dashboard of your car to remind you to breathe mindfully and deeply if only for a moment or two.
+This meditation tool suggests placing the word “breathe” in prominent areas (e.g., mirrors, kitchen cabinet, the dashboard of your car) to remind you to breathe mindfully and deeply throughout your day.

 4. Mindful Breathing – A way to build resilience to stress, anxiety, and anger

-This meditation links to a guided meditation from UCLA MARC’s website where you can listen while in a comfortable position sitting on a chair or floor.
+This meditation from UCLA MARC’s website encourages you to listen while in a comfortable position sitting in a chair or on the floor.

 5. Triangle Breathing

 This short exercise is the ideal way to include mindfulness in your busy day.
-The exercise explains how to use a timer at various points of the day to create the structure for mindful breathing.
+The exercise explains how to use a timer to create structure for mindful breathing.